Low-Impact Aerobics Exercise

 • Bring your right knee into your chest, using your hands to gently pull the reverse of your ham.
 You should feel a stretch in the front of your left hip and lower back.

-• Repeat this 20 times.
+• Hold this

 See More